Wednesday, 13 November 2024

 The Red Admiral

-During the first week of November, the only butterfly I found on the wing on Pevensey Levels was the Red Admiral (Vanessa atalanta).
+During the first week of November, the only species of butterfly I found on the wing on Pevensey Levels was the Red Admiral (Vanessa atalanta).

 It is a continually breeding species and does not undergo true hibernation.
-All it requires to survive our winter is the availability of safe roosts and nectar.
+All it requires to survive our winter is the availability of safe roosts and a ready source of nectar.

 I have often seen atalanta on the wing during mild and sunny winter days on heathland, where there is plenty of dead bracken for roosting and there is always gorse in flower for nectar.